vezaynk/Optimium/README.md

 Note: Updates will overwrite any manual changes to the theme so be weary.

 #Supported features
-- All of Ghost's basic features (Excluding next and previous post, *maybe* we *might* add it in the future.
+##All of Ghost's basic features
+Excluding next and previous post, *maybe* we *might* add it in the future.
 Then again, maybe not.
-We'll see.)
+We'll see.
+##link post type
-- link post type (Links to any page, simply add a "link" tag and insert the url into the body DO NOT FORMAT)
+Links to any page, simply add a "link" tag and insert the url into the body DO NOT FORMAT
+##hidden post
+Hides post from home.hbs and index.hbs.
+Is still shown on tag.hbs and author.hbs.
+To hide form everywhere, consider making the page static.
+Making posts private is not supported by neither Ghost nor Optimium.